Manifest spec

 Code-bundle agents

 A separate manifest shape covers agents whose behaviour is real creator code rather than declared tool bindings.
-A code-bundle manifest sets kind: "code-bundle" and adds:
+A code-bundle manifest sets kind: "code-bundle" and adds — entrypoint, runtime, and mcp are required; the rest are optional:

-entrypoint— the handler the runtime invokes: a bundle-relativepath(e.g.src/agent.ts) and theexportname to call (defaults tohandler).runtime— the execution runtime: akind(nodeorpython) and an optionalversionhint the sandbox resolves to a concrete image.allowed_hosts— the default-deny egress allowlist; the only hosts the sandbox network policy lets the bundle reach.mcp— how the bundle is exposed over MCP:mode: "wrap"(the runtime auto-generates an MCP server around the entrypoint) ormode: "native"(the bundle ships its own MCP server, declaring thecommand+argsthat start it).ui— an optional static frontend (a bundle-relativepath) served later inside a sandboxed iframe; absent means no UI.env— a declared non-secret env contract (UPPER_SNAKE names + descriptions).
+entrypoint(required) — the handler the runtime invokes: a bundle-relativepath(e.g.src/agent.ts) and theexportname to call (defaults tohandler).runtime(required) — the execution runtime: akind(nodeorpython) and an optionalversionhint the sandbox resolves to a concrete image.mcp(required) — how the bundle is exposed over MCP:mode: "wrap"(the runtime auto-generates an MCP server around the entrypoint) ormode: "native"(the bundle ships its own MCP server, declaring thecommand+argsthat start it).allowed_hosts— the default-deny egress allowlist; the only hosts the sandbox network policy lets the bundle reach.build_command/install_cwd— an optional custom build step and the working directory to install + build from (for a bundle whose package root isn't the repo root).ui— an optional static frontend (a bundle-relativepath) served later inside a sandboxed iframe; absent means no UI.env— a declared non-secret env contract (UPPER_SNAKE names + descriptions).
 Secrets never go here; they flow through audience-boundcredential_slots, the same slot type a doer agent uses.

 A code-bundle manifest reuses the same credential_slots, guardrails, and skills shapes.
 The security keystone is unchanged: the manifest only describes a bundle — storing, scanning, and sandboxed execution of the referenced code are platform responsibilities, and the bundle runs only inside the isolated sandbox, never on your machine during a normal install.